What is the First Nations Playgroups Pilot Program?

 Background

-As part of this funding, $2.1 million will provide accessible and affordable spaces, resources and opportunities for First Nations children to play together and for parents and carers to seek social and parenting support.
+Within this investment, $2.1 million was allocated to support First Nations playgroups, providing accessible and affordable spaces, resources and opportunities for Aboriginal and Torres Strait Islander children to learn and play together, and for parents and carers to access social and parenting support.

-- increased operating hours
+- increased operating hours,

-- mobile playgroups and outreach services
+- mobile playgroups and outreach services,

-- support workforce training and development
+- workforce training and development,

-- minor capital works and resources
+- minor capital works and resources,